-“I sure was sorry to hear about your grandmother, she was like Elvis.
-An oldie but a goodie,” he winked.
+“I sure was sorry to hear about your grandmother – she was like Elvis.
+An oldie but a goodie,” he said, winking.

 How I wished my Nana was still here.
-Bart found an excuse to leave me in aisle 6, pathetic and sad.
-I missed my Nana’s cold hands and the long fingernails she had always used to tickle me with and part my hair.
-There were so many things I took for granted, like the simple trips to the store where I’d childishly whine for pan dulce while she picked up that week’s groceries.
-It was not often that I’d get my way, no matter how much I begged.
-Only a few times did she relent, cupping my chin in her pointer finger and thumb, brushing the wetness from my cheeks.
+Bart found an excuse to leave me, pathetic and sad, in aisle six.
+I missed my Nana’s cold hands and the long fingernails she had parted my hair with.
+There were so many things I took for granted, like the simple trips to the store where I’d childishly whined for pan dulce while she picked up that week’s groceries.

 Shaking myself from the aching loss, I looked down at my shopping list.
-Chips, pretzels, flour, all crossed off the list.
+Chips, pretzels, flour – all crossed off the list.
 Tomatoes, garlic, avocado, chile, lime, habanero, lemons.
 With a renewed sense of resolve, I pushed the shopping cart into the produce section.
-Everything was where it should be, and I picked up extra items- tomatillos and cilantro namely, I decided that I was making salsa verde for tomorrow in addition.

 Wait a second – where were they?
 The bin in front of me was filled to the brim with green limes.
-Not lemons, despite the store’s misguided promise of the “yellow lemons- organic” label.
+Not lemons, despite the store’s misguided promise of an “organic yellow lemons” label.
 I rummaged around between the limes, searching for at least one golden oval.
 Nada.